2012 Music Reviews

 Die Antwoord, Ten$ion (2012) D-

-I'm just glad that I called how terrible they are with $O$.
-The only actual words I can make out of this are the expletives; they have nothing distinctive to say, and the novelty of them hailing from South Africa has worn off.
+I'm just glad that I called how terrible they are with "$O$."
+The only actual words I can make out of this are the expletives; they have nothing interesting to say, and the novelty of them hailing from South Africa (and dressing like white trash) has worn off.

 Geographer, Myth (2012) C

 Starts well enough with the somewhat vibrant "Life of Crime," but then it becomes more of the same, like a soda that's gone flat or a whiskey with too much ice in it.
-They get a little life in their routine with "Shell Beach," then proceed to underwhelm with "The Boulder" - routine is routine....
+They get a little life in their routine with "Shell Beach," then go back to underwhelming with "The Boulder."

 Grimes, Visions (2012) C